 Since it entered football in 2006, Hublot has timed dozens of domestic, European and international football competitions.
-The company was the first Swiss watch brand and first luxury brand to get involved in football, and the first Swiss watch brands to create a luxury connected football watch for the 2018 FIFA Football World Cup in Russia.
+The company was the first Swiss watch brand and first luxury brand to get involved in football and the first Swiss watch brand to create a luxury connected football watch for the 2018 FIFA Football World Cup in Russia.

-To step up the game on their football markets, Hublot is introducing the Big Bang e UEFA Champions League, and a Hublot Loves Football UEFA Champions League app.
-The new watch is based on the Hublot Big Bang e connected watch launched earlier this year, with a number of additional features that enrich the UEFA Champions League Fan experience.
+Hublot introduces the Big Bang e UEFA Champions League and a Hublot Loves Football UEFA Champions League app to step up the game on their football markets.
+The new watch is based on the Hublot Big Bang e connected watch launched earlier this year, with several additional features enrich the UEFA Champions League Fan experience.

 The 500-piece limited edition’s lightweight ceramic case and rubber bracelet are both in UEFA Champions League core blue.
 Owners will have various dials to choose from, downloadable from the Hublot Store.

-There are blue digital and analogue options, and a special colour-dial that can be customised to match one of the participating team’s kit colours.
+There are blue digital and analog options and a special color dial that it can customize to match one of the participating team’s kit colors.
 The watch is powered by Wear OS by Google and comes loaded with the new Hublot Loves Football UEFA Champions League app.

-If there are two games taking place at the same time, users will be able to switch between them with a simple screen tap.
-The app will be also available to existing owners of the Hublot Big Bang e.
-Hublot will also be equipping UEFA Champions League referees with a special version of the watch, which will not be made commercially available.
+If there are two games taking place simultaneously, users will be able to switch between them with a simple screen tap.
+The app will also be available to existing owners of the Hublot Big Bang e.
+Hublot will also be equipping UEFA Champions League referees with a special version of the watch, which will not be commercially available.

 Cast in a super-lightweight composite; it will be even lighter than the ceramic version.
 It will also have additional technology designed to help the referee, including goal-line technology that signals to the referee when the whole of the ball has crossed the whole of the line.
 This means that even in a crowded penalty area, there is no doubt about whether a goal has been scored or not.